 - has the effect of substantially interfering with the targeted student’s academic performance; or

-- This rule may be applied regardless of the physical location of the bullying behavior when a student commiting bullying behavior and the targeted student attend a school within the school corporation and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of other students to a safe and peaceful learning environment.
+- This rule may be applied regardless of the physical location of the bullying behavior when a student commits bullying behavior and the targeted student attends a school within the school corporation and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of other students to a safe and peaceful learning environment.

-- Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been bullied in violation of this rule should immediately report the conduct to the Principal/Assistant Principal who has responsibility for all investigations of student misconduct including bullying.
-A student or parent may also report the conduct to a teacher or counselor who will be responsible for notifying the Principal/Assistant Principal.
+- Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been bullied in violation of this rule should immediately report the conduct to the Student Services department (who shall actively be involved in any reports of bullying) and/or building level administration who has responsibility for all investigations of student misconduct including bullying.
+A student or parent may also report the conduct to a teacher, social worker, or counselor who will be responsible for notifying the school administrator or guidance staff.
 This report may be made anonymously.

-- The Principal/Assistant Principal shall investigate immediately all reports of bullying made pursuant to the provisions of this rule.
-Such an investigation must include any action or appropriate responses that may be taken immediately to address the bullying conduct wherever it takes place.
+- An administrator, social worker, or counselor shall investigate immediately all reports of bullying made pursuant to the provisions of this rule.
+Such investigation must include any action or appropriate responses that may be taken immediately to address the bullying conduct wherever it takes place.
 The parents of the bully and the targeted student(s) shall be notified on a regular, periodic basis of the progress and the findings of the investigation and of any remedial action that has been taken.

-- The Principal/Assistant Principal will be responsible for working with the school counselor and other community resources to provide information and/or follow-up services to support the targeted student and to educate the student engaging in bullying behavior on the effects of bullying and the prevention of bullying.
-In addition, the school administrator and school counselor will be responsible for determining if the bullying behavior is a violation of law required to be reported to law enforcement under Indiana law based upon their reasonable belief.
+- An administrator will be responsible for working with the school social workers, counselors and other community resources to provide information and/or follow-up services to support the targeted student and to educate the student engaging in bullying behavior on the effects of bullying and the prevention of bullying.
+In addition, the school administrator and school counselors will be responsible for determining if the bullying behavior is a violation of law required to be reported to law enforcement under Indiana law based upon their reasonable belief.
 Such determination should be made as soon as possible and once this determination is made, the report should be made immediately to law enforcement.

 - False reporting of bullying conduct as defined in this rule by a student shall be considered a violation of this rule and will result in any appropriate disciplinary action or sanctions if the investigation of the report finds it to be false.